TobiasAT/PowerShell/Documentation/Resolve-TAPnPPowerShellConflicts.md

   - If Microsoft.Graph.Core.dll exists in the PnP.PowerShell module directory, the file is deleted to avoid conflicts > [GitHub Issue 2285](https://github.com/microsoftgraph/msgraph-sdk-powershell/issues/2285).
   - If the version of Microsoft.Identity.Client.dll in the PnP.PowerShell module directory is 4.50.*, the script attempts to copy it from the Microsoft.Graph.Authentication directory > [GitHub Issue 3637](https://github.com/pnp/powershell/issues/3637).

-It's recommended to close all your PowerShell sessions before running this script to avoid file conflicts (VS Code included).
+It's recommended to close all your PowerShell sessions before running the script to avoid file conflicts (VS Code included).

+**Note:**
+Keep in mind, after an update of the PnP.PowerShell module (and in case the DLLs are still outdated), the script must be executed again.

 ## SYNTAX